United States in World War I: Labor

 The American Federation of Labor (AFL) and affiliated trade unions were strong supporters of the war effort.
 Fear of disruptions to war production by labor radicals provided the AFL political leverage to gain recognition and mediation of labor disputes, often in favor of improvements for workers.
 They resisted strikes in favor of arbitration and wartime policy, and wages soared as near-full employment was reached at the height of the war.
 The AFL unions strongly encouraged young men to enlist in the military, and fiercely opposed efforts to reduce recruiting and slow war production by pacifists, the anti-war Industrial Workers of the World (IWW) and radical socialists.
 To keep factories running smoothly, Wilson established the National War Labor Board in 1918, which forced management to negotiate with existing unions.
 Wilson also appointed AFL president Samuel Gompers to the powerful Council of National Defense, where he set up the War Committee on Labor.

+The war was often presented to labor during the course of the war as a fight for freedom.
+In early 1918, for instance, a trades unionist and personal representative of Woodrow Wilson by the name of Thomas Barker, spoke in an address to over 500 people (mostly representatives of labor unions) about the issues of the war, during which he contrasted what he described as “German efficiency” with “American democracy:”

 After initially resisting taking a stance, the IWW became actively anti-war, engaging in strikes and speeches and suffering both legal and illegal suppression by federal and local governments as well as pro-war vigilantes.
 The IWW was branded as anarchic, socialist, unpatriotic, alien and funded by German gold, and violent attacks on members and offices would continue into the 1920s.

 Women's roles

 World War I saw women taking traditionally men's jobs in large numbers for the first time in American history.
 Many women worked on the assembly lines of factories, assembling munitions.
 Some department stores employed African American women as elevator operators and cafeteria waitresses for the first time.

 Most women remained housewives.
 The Food Administration helped housewives prepare more nutritious meals with less waste and with optimum use of the foods available.
-Most important, the morale of the women remained high, as millions of middle class women joined the Red Cross as volunteers to help soldiers and their families.
+Most important, the morale of the women remained high, as millions of middle-class women joined the Red Cross as volunteers to help soldiers and their families.
 With rare exceptions, women did not try to block the draft.

 The Department of Labor created a Women in Industry group, headed by prominent labor researcher and social scientist Mary van Kleeck.
 This group helped develop standards for women who were working in industries connected to the war alongside the War Labor Policies Board, of which van Kleeck was also a member.
 After the war, the Women in Industry Service group developed into the U.S. Women's Bureau, headed by Mary Anderson.